Who can use this Loan Agreement?

 An agreement can be in the form of a letter which, in this case, is addressed to the borrower and signed by the lender.
 When the letter is accepted and signed by the borrower, it is an effective binding agreement just as a more formal agreement between Party A and Party B would be.

-A letter agreement is more user-friendly than an agreement written in the third person, and especially useful if the parties know each other and want a simple but effective deal.
+A letter agreement is in a more friendly style than an agreement written in the third person, and especially useful if the parties know each other and want a simple but effective deal.

 For information on signing documents see our Contract Signing page